stamlercas/recipe/README.md

 - [ ] 1.
 Rename InventoryController to PantryController
 - [ ] 2.
 Save recipes
 - [ ] 3.
 Recommendation Engine
+- [ ] 4.
+Ability to share pantries with other users
+- [ ] 5.
+Multiple pantries (warning: will be extensive)
+- [ ] 6.
+Share grocery lists